Chemistry (CH)

 CH-395 Biochemistry of Micronutrients (3 credits)

 The goal of this course is to provide an increased understanding of the biochemical and physiological mechanisms involved in micronutrient action and metabolism and the regulation of micronutrient homeostasis in the body.
-This course will provide an in-depth understanding of the basis of the body?s need for fat-soluble vitamins, water-soluble vitamins, and minerals and the molecular functions of these nutrients.
+This course will provide an in-depth understanding of the basis of the need for fat-soluble vitamins, water-soluble vitamins, and minerals and the molecular functions of these nutrients.
 The student will increase conceptual knowledge concerning the application of laboratory techniques that are commonly used in modern biological science research through analysis of primary research papers in a journal club format.
 Offered in spring terms every other year.

 Prerequisite(s): SC-120, CH-213 or CH-221